mozza-ananda/bigquery-learning/README.md

 Hello 👽
 This repo contains things that I've learned about BigQuery and SQL.
+I hope I can make a lot of learning progress by the end of the year!

 ## What's inside
 - Basics of SQL